rhazem13/AngularProject/README.md

 # AngularProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.
+This is my first angular project

 ## Development server